wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ## Treatment:
 treatmentGenes <- topTable(fit2, coef=3, p.value=0.1, number=Inf, sort.by="P")
 ## visualize the top 100 genes
-selectedExpression <- cpm(y, log=T)[rownames(treatmentGenes)[1:100],]
+selectedExpression <- filteredExpr[rownames(treatmentGenes)[1:100],]
 heatmap.2(selectedExpression, scale="none", col = colors, margins = c(14, 6), trace='none', denscol="white", ColSideColors=myPalette[3:4][as.integer(as.factor(samples$treatment))])
 ## Resistance:
 resistanceGenes <- topTable(fit2, coef=6, p.value=0.1, number=Inf, sort.by="P")
 ## visualize all DE genes
-selectedExpression <- cpm(y, log=T)[rownames(resistanceGenes),]
+selectedExpression <- filteredExpr[rownames(resistanceGenes),]
 heatmap.2(selectedExpression, scale="none", col = colors, margins = c(14, 6), trace='none', denscol="white", ColSideColors=myPalette[1:2][as.integer(as.factor(samples$resistance))])
 ```
 ![Question](round-help-button.png)
-How does the clustering looks like when only resistanceGenes are taken into account?
+How does the clustering looks like when only resistance genes are taken into account?
 What does it tell you?

 ## Bonus: characterization of differentially expressed genes
-### Manually (long, subjective, ...)
+### Manually
 Because there are relatively few genes differentially expressed between resistant and susceptible lines, it is possible to look them up in reference databases (Ensembl, Uniprot, Flybase).
+But this long, subjective, and because there are a lot of uncharacterized genes, it is oftn frustrating...

 ### GO enrichment test
-However for long lists of genes, it is difficult to get an objective view of what are these genes, and to characterize their function.
-Gene Ontology (GO) enrichment analyses are useful wiht that respect.
+To get an objective view of what are the genes in a long lists of genes, and to characterize their function, Gene Ontology (GO) enrichment analyses are useful.
 For each GO category (a group of genes sharing the same function, involved in the same process, or located in the same cellular compartment) it is possible to test whether the proportion of DE genes is higher then expected.
-We can do this with the `topGO` package.
+You can do this with the `topGO` package.

 ![Warning](warning.png)
 A word of caution for the use of such tools: